amereyraven/amereyraven/README.md

     "identity":       "Áme Rey Raven",
     "status":         "Navigating the Cosmogony of Self.",
     "current_focus":  ["Comprehending", "Connecting", "Creating"],
-    "🐦‍⬛✨":          "Mozart said, "Go on a Journey."
-I have no idea what lies ahead.
-But I've taken the first steps.🌌"" }
+    "🐦‍⬛✨":          "Mozart said, \"Go on a Journey.\" I have no idea what lies ahead.
+But I've taken the first steps.🌌" }
 ```
 ---